cicconee/go-cicd-example/README.md

 `RemainAfterExit=yes` will ensure that the programs remain running after exiting a ssh session.
 Besure to change `ExecStart=/path-to-binary` and `SyslogIdentifier=app-logging-identifier` with your own system configurations.

-Any environment variables required by the service can be set using the syntax `Environment=ENV_VAR=value`.
+All environment variables required by the service can be set using the syntax `Environment=KEY=value`.

 Now you can enable the service.